Little Havana Me Importa: The Places and Faces That Define a Neighborhood

 The exhibit invites audiences to step into the daily lives of ten local residents whose passion, creativity, and penchant for history is ensuring that future generations will experience the Little Havana we know today.
 Their stories are different and their backgrounds are diverse, but they all share a common love: the place they call home.

-Below is just a taste of the full exhibit, currently on display at Little Havana’s Calle Ocho (SW 8th Street) through May 2018.
+Below is just a taste of the full exhibit, previously on display at Little Havana's Calle Ocho in Spring 2018.
 Click here to read exhibit author Lia Seirotti's reflection on her experiences with Little Havana Me Importa.